haydenchang/DS-portfolio/README.md

 ## Projects
 **Used Car Price Prediction** | https://github.com/haydenchang/Used-car-price-prediction.git
 _Python, Scikit-learn, Pandas, Matplotlib, SMOTE_
-* Build machine learning models that predicts used car price using factors such as mileage, year, accident history, number of previous owners and car type. | Python, Pandas, Scikit-learn, Matplotlib | Regression techniques(Linear, Ridge, Lasso, Random Forest), feature engineering, and performance evaluation (R^2, RMSE, MAE)
+* Build regression models that predicts used car price using factors such as mileage, year, accident history, ownership and car type.
+* Compared five models : Gradient Boosting reduced RMSE by 15% and improved r^2 by 0.12 compared to Ridge, outperforming Linear and Lasso regression
+* Utilized SMOTE for class balancing and feature engineering to improve generalization

 **Fraud Detection System** | https://github.com/haydenchang/Fraud-Dection-System.git
 _Python, Scikit-learn, Pandas, SMOTE_
-* ..
+* Developed a binary classification pipeline to identify fraudulent transactions, accomplishing 92% accuracy using Logistic Regression and Gradient Boosting.
+* Utilized SMOTE to counteract severe class imbalance and improved recall by 20% compared to baseline models.

 ## Leadership & Service
 - **Republic of Korea Army** | Armored Vehicle Operator | Jan 2024 - July 2025
     - Led a squad in operating and coordinating mortar-equipped armored vehicles, ensuring mission readiness and precision under high-pressure conditions.
     - Trained and supervised team members, fostering collaboration and discipline in fast-paced, high-stakes environments.
-    - Developed leadership, decision-making, and problem-solving skills directly transferable to corporate and technical settings.
+- **Purdue Machine Learning Club** | Memeber
+    - Collaborate with undergraduate and graduate students on ML projects, workshops and Kaggle-style competitions to improve machine learning skills.